Minor, Merrimack Warriors to visit Cubbage, Saint Francis (BKN) Terriers | WTOP News

 New York; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Michael Cubbage and the Saint Francis (BKN) Terriers host Jordan Minor and the Merrimack Warriors in NEC action Saturday.
+BOTTOM LINE: NEC foes Saint Francis (BKN) and Merrimack square off on Saturday.

-The Terriers have gone 3-8 at home.
-Saint Francis (BKN) allows 70.2 points and has been outscored by 1.7 points per game.
+The Terriers are 3-8 on their home court.
+Saint Francis (BKN) ranks fourth in the NEC at limiting opponent scoring, allowing 70.2 points while holding opponents to 45.4% shooting.

-The Warriors are 8-8 against conference opponents.
-Merrimack ranks ninth in the NEC scoring 25.7 points per game in the paint led by Minor averaging 1.6.
+The Warriors are 8-8 against NEC opponents.
+Merrimack ranks fourth in the NEC shooting 33.1% from 3-point range.

-The teams meet for the second time in conference play this season.
-The Warriors won 74-64 in the last matchup on Dec.
-30. Minor led the Warriors with 23 points, and Rob Higgins led the Terriers with 18 points.
+The teams square off for the second time in conference play this season.
+The Warriors won the last matchup 74-64 on Dec.
+30. Jordan Minor scored 23 points to help lead the Warriors to the win.

-TOP PERFORMERS: Patrick Emilien is averaging 12.8 points and 6.4 rebounds for the Terriers.
-Cubbage is averaging 13.6 points over the last 10 games for Saint Francis (BKN).
+TOP PERFORMERS: Michael Cubbage is averaging 13.5 points, 5.6 rebounds and 1.8 steals for the Terriers.
+Larry Moreno is averaging 1.5 made 3-pointers over the last 10 games for Saint Francis (BKN).

-Mikey Watkins is averaging 9.9 points, 4.3 assists and 1.8 steals for the Warriors.
-Minor is averaging 14.0 points and 9.2 rebounds while shooting 55.8% over the past 10 games for Merrimack.
+Mykel Derring averages 1.7 made 3-pointers per game for the Warriors, scoring 6.0 points while shooting 35.7% from beyond the arc.
+Minor is averaging 14 points, 9.2 rebounds and 1.8 blocks over the past 10 games for Merrimack.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.